-Black Bart (Charles Boles) robbed the Wells Fargo & Co. stage coaches on twenty-nine different occasions.
+Black Bart (Charles Boles) robbed the Wells Fargo & Co. stagecoaches on twenty-nine different occasions.
 Two of these holdups were near the Russian River.
-One was just west of the town of Duncans Mills and the second was north of Jenner at Meyers Grade on August 3, 1877.
-Black Bart made his demands in a civil, gentlemanly manner with a “Please throw down the box” and a double-barreled shotgun.
+One was just west of the town of Duncans Mills.
+The second was north of Jenner at Meyers Grade on August 3, 1877, where Black Bart made his demands in a civil, gentlemanly manner accompanied by a double-barreled shotgun.
 He tucked away the $300 in cash and tossed the following poem into the strongbox: “I’ve labored long and hard for bread / For honor and for riches / But on my corns too long you’ve tread / You fine-haired sons of bitches.”
-It is said that he hid out that night at a barn (the refurbished version can be seen on present-day Hwy.
-116 at Sheridan Ranch) before heading into Guerneville.
-A handkerchief he left behind with a laundry mark led to his ultimate downfall.
-Charles Boles served over four years in San Quentin Prison before being released in 1888. (more…)